MarkZhuVUW/ts-react-s3-circleci-portfolio/README.md

 - Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

+- Feel free to fork and submit pull request :)

 ## The app features husky pre-commit linting checks (eslint and prettier)
 ## Circle CI is used to test, build and serve the static React App to an S3 bucket on Master branch change.
 ## On branches other than master, only unit testing will be done on commit.